ccallawa/alyvix_doc/getting_started/install.rst

 placing all executables in the directory :file:`C:\\Python37\\Lib\\site-packages\\alyvix\\`.

-As above, this command prompt must also be **run in Adminstrator mode** (or simply reuse the previous command prompt).
+As with the installer, this command prompt must also be **started in Adminstrator mode**.
 Only this single step is required:

 .. rst-class:: bignums